wmj142326/wmj142326.github.io/_pages/about.md

 Thank you for visiting my website!
 I'm always happy to connect—feel free to reach out.

-My research interests lie at the knowledge graphs and large language models, particularly in their application to scientific data analysis in materials science.
+My research interests lie at the intersection of knowledge graphs and large language models, particularly in their application to scientific data analysis in materials science.
 I also have a growing interest in exploring how these technologies can support medical research.
+I am currently pursuing my Ph.D. under the supervision of Prof. Dongmei Fu and Prof. Dawei Zhang at the University of Science and Technology Beijing (USTB).

 A guiding principle I live by is: **Do good work, and don’t worry too much about the outcome. (但行好事，莫问前程。)** I believe that focusing on meaningful efforts will naturally lead to meaningful results.